xpladev/docs/content/en/docs/develop/core-modules/xatp.md

 - type: `string`

-Denom recommends using a prefix that matches the number of decimal places.
-For example, if the decimal point of CTXT is 6, use uCTXT.
+`Denom` is highly recommended using a prefix that matches the number of decimal places. e.g. CTXT, which decimal point is 6, is uCTXT.

 #### Token

 - type: `string`

-Token is the contract address of cw20.
+`Token` is the contract address of CW20.

 #### Pair

 - type: `string`

-AMM's pair contract address must be a pair that can query the ratio with a pool including XPLA.
+AMMs(Automated Market Makers)' pair contract address should be a trading pair including XPLA and be able to query the ratio of its pool.

 #### Decimals